Published September 1, 2021; Updated December 7, 2021

 - Black homeowners in North Minneapolis and surrounding areas

-- Hispanic/Latinx renters in Southeast Minneapolis and East St. Paul
+- Hispanic/Latinx renters in South Minneapolis and East St. Paul

-- Rental property owners/managers in Southeast Minneapolis and East St. Paul
+- Rental property owners/managers in South Minneapolis and East St. Paul

 Community engagement, in the form of surveys and focus groups, is planned with these communities in the next weeks.
 These groups will help us better understand their experiences with energy efficiency programs and identify opportunities to make efficiency programs more accessible and impactful.

 The findings from this community engagement will be used in identifying recommendations and best practices for culturally responsive energy program design.
 Additionally, the impacts of implementing such recommendations will be analyzed in both qualitative and quantitative terms.
 The project will also seek to quantify the impacts, including benefits and costs, of implementing recommended practices.
 We look forward to sharing more of these results as the project progresses.

 Are you interested in supporting our community engagement efforts?
 If you, or someone you know, lives in North Minneapolis, Southeast Minneapolis, or East St. Paul and self-identifies as a member of one of our communities of focus, please contact TerraLuna Collaborative by emailing firstname.lastname@example.org or sending a text message to (612) 208-9088 to sign up.
 Participants will be compensated for their time.

 We are sorry that this post was not useful for you!